jasonkylefrank/npm-package-hello-example/README.md

 You can create your `package.json` file either manually or by running `npm init` and answering the questions that it asks.

-The you'll need to add a `bin` entry at the end of it like this:
+Then you'll need to add a `bin` entry at the end of it like this:
 ```
 {
   ...,